 Policies to increase economic growth

-- Supply Side Policies – government attempts to increase productivity and increase efficiency in the economy.
-The aim is to shift LRAS to the right.
+Supply-side policies are government attempts to increase productivity and increase efficiency in the economy.
+The aim is to shift Long Run Aggregate Supply (LRAS) to the right.
 Examples could include:

 - Income tax cuts (to increase incentives to work);

 - Privatisation (Make government-owned firms private to increase the profit-incentive and efficiency.)

 - Reduce red-tape and bureaucracy which raises costs for firms.

 - Spending on education and training to improve labour productivity

 - More on Supply Side Policies

 Reducing interest rates to stimulate economic activity and increase AD.
 Lower interest rates reduce the cost of borrowing.
 This encourages households to spend.
 Also, it is cheaper for firms to finance investment so investment should rise.
 If successful, lower interest rates should increase aggregate demand, and in the long-term, increase long-run aggregate supply.